EVEREST | Nepal

 - Toilet tent at Camp 2

-- 4x full time cooks at Camp 2 and dedicated kitchen tent (while most other climbers eat dehydrated meals)
+- Four full time cooks at Camp 2

-- Camp 2 Dining tent with table and chairs, plates, mugs, cutlery and condiments at Camp 2 (most other climbers eat on their laps in their sleeping tents)
+- Dining tent with tables, chairs, plates, mugs, and cutlery at Camp 2

-- Camp 2 toilet tent and waste management
+- Toilet tent and waste management at Camp 2

-- Member tents at both Base Camp and High Camp to avoid packing down/re-pitching
+- Standard tents at both Lobuche Base Camp and High Camp to avoid tent setup

 How early should I commit to my climb?

-We feel that the sooner you commit the better as it gives you more time to prepare mentally and physically for the climb.
+The sooner you commit, the better, as it gives you more time to prepare mentally and physically for the climb.
 Climbing Everest is a huge undertaking and something that you will want to work up to consistently.
-I have found that people are generally more successful when they commit earlier as it gives them longer to shake out any problems that may arise, arrange their home and work life to be away for a number of months, and build their fitness endurance and strength up over time and thereby avoid injury etc.
+We have found that people are generally more successful when they commit earlier, as it gives them more time to shake out any problems that may arise, arrange their home and work life for being away for several months, and build their endurance and strength over time, thereby avoiding injury, etc.

 What’s the best climb to prepare for Everest?